Keenandrea/operating-systems.1/README.txt

 Purpose:
-	The purpose of this program is to familiarize yourself with using getopt and perror while p racticing system calls.
+	The purpose of this program is to familiarize yourself with using getopt and perror while practicing system calls.

 How to Run:
 	make		//to compile